 The Trans-Pacific Reality of Modern Dynamic Asset Allocation

 Sparing for the moment all history lessons, the major economies of Asia (particularly the most highly-developed of those economies of South Korea, Japan, Hong Kong, Singapore, Taiwan and China) all have their own burgeoning and dynamic equity markets and industry sectors, just like in the U.S., and the rest of the West.
-And also just like U.S. equity markets, Asian equity markets have their own sector designations with their own major players, their own internal market dynamics and finance sectors, their own complex web of interrelationships with foreign investors and currencies, and their own fluxing relationships with their own central governments and regulatory institutions.
+And also just like U.S. equity markets, Asian equity markets have their own sector idiosyncrasies with their own major players, their own internal market dynamics and finance sectors, their own complex web of interrelationships with foreign investors and currencies, and their own fluxing relationships with their own central governments and regulatory institutions.
 Each economy’s equity market has its own opportunities, behaviors, and limits, and they all interact and overlap with each other in ever-shifting ways.
 The activity and volume of different levels of public vs. private. vs. State ownership within each economy is always evolving and the pieces are always jostling for position among other global economies competing in the same arenas and for the same resources.
 This is the current geopolitical playing field and a fundamental, not-to-be-ignored component of all international supply chains.
 If you think you can invest in equity markets without understanding how things work around the Pacific, where, for example, the majority of all international shipping occurs, well… good luck!

 Over time, leaders turn over, demographics shift, policies evolve, and technology rewrites what’s possible in the modern world.
 Trying to comprehend the inherent uncertainty of the future and mitigate risk necessitates a perpetual process of revaluating the environment, particularly in the investment field wherein human participation ensures that